neams-th-coe/cardinal/doc/content/source/actions/AddFilterAction.md

 !alert note
 `AddFilterAction` can only add filters to problems which contain a [OpenMCCellAverageProblem](OpenMCCellAverageProblem.md) in the `[Problem]` block.
-Otherwise, attempting to add a tally will result in an error.
+Otherwise, attempting to add a filter will result in an error.

 ## Overview